pzinn/Macaulay2Web/public/tutorial-template.md

 ## Other accepted formats

 ### HTML lessons
+All tutorials are ultimately converted to HTML.
 You can also upload lessons directly in HTML (file name with a .html extension).
-This offers the most flexibility since no translation is performed except the following.
+This offers the most flexibility since no translation is performed except the following:

-The <title> tag is the title of the tutorial.
+* The <title> tag (or the <header> if the former is absent) is used as title of the tutorial.
-If no <title> is given, the first element at top level is picked as the title (<h1> is a good choice).
-Every <div> at top level is a page (lesson) in the tutorial.
-The first element of the <div> is the title of the page (<h2> is a good choice).
-Every non <div> top level element will appear at the start of every lesson.
+* Every <section> is a page (lesson) in the tutorial.
+The first element of the <section> is the title of the page (<h2> is a good choice).
+All content outside <section> will appear in every lesson.

 ### M2 files
 You can directly upload a Macaulay2 file (file name with a .m2 extension).
 This offers the least flexibility,